A Personal Package Archive (PPA) is a special software repository for

 Step 5.c Add PPA Repositories

-Add PPA repositories using usual /usr/bin/add-apt-repository
+Add PPA repositories using usual/usr/bin/add-apt-repository

-add-apt-repository ppa:upubuntu-com/chat
+add-apt-repository ppa:upubuntu-com/chat apt-get update

 Step 5.d Install something (i.e.Skype?)

-Now we can install Skype..
+Now we can install Skype..apt-get install skype

 Step 5.e Rollback changes

-No change is much good without a rollback strategy.
+No change is much good without a rollback strategy.To rollback your changes to Distribution ID, Release, Codename and Description, do the following,

-echo -e "DISTRIB_ID=Debian\nDISTRIB_RELEASE=Kali Linux 1.0.6\nDISTRIB _CODENAME=n/a\nDISTRIB_DESCRIPTION="Debian GNU/Linux Kali Linux 1.0.6"" >> /etc/lsb-release
+echo -e "DISTRIB_ID=Debian\nDISTRIB_RELEASE=Kali Linux 1.0.6\nDISTRIB _CODENAME=n/a\nDISTRIB_DESCRIPTION="Debian GNU/Linux Kali Linux 1.0.6"" >> /etc/lsb-releaseAnd to confirm, do another

 lsb_release -a